binary-com/webtrader/README.md

 In order to contribute, please fork and submit pull request by following all the above mentioned coding rules.

 #####Other details
-When commit is done with [release] tag in the master branch, it will trigger deployment into highcharts gh-pages automatically and will update the release files and changes could be seen live @ [Higcharts implementation for binary.com charts](http://binary-com.github.io/webtrader)
+When commit is done with [release] tag in the master branch, it will trigger deployment into webtrader gh-pages automatically and will update the release files and changes could be seen live @ [Web Trader](http://binary-com.github.io/webtrader)